Mei Yamaguchi: Winning streak

+Losing streak and departure from ONE

+The bout with Bo Meng was rebooked for the third time to take place at ONE Championship: King of the Jungle on February 28, 2020.
+Meng the withdrew from the bout once again and was replaced by Denice Zamboanga.
+Yamaguchi lost the bout via unanimous decision.

 Yamaguchi faced Julie Mezabarba as part of an alternate bout for the Atomweight World Grand-Prix at ONE Championship: Empower on September 3, 2021.
 She lost the bout via unanimous decision.